ResourceDataInc/TransportationHub/README.md

 An in-depth discussion showing the difference between streams and tables is given by [confluent](https://www.confluent.io/blog/kafka-streams-tables-part-1-event-streaming/).

 ### ksqldb-cli
 The ksqldb-cli provides a cli for issuing ksql requests.
 A ksql interactive session can be started using the alias `ksql`.
-Example commands are show below:
+Example commands are show below:  Consult the official ksql reference [here](https://docs.ksqldb.io/en/latest/reference/).

 ```
 ksql> SHOW TABLES;